jontek2/A-better-print_start-macro/README.md

 ### For V2/Trident

- Just like you did in printer.cfg you will need to go through and uncomment parts of the script in order to make it work with your printer:
+ Just like you did in printer.cfg you will need to go through and uncomment parts of the macro in order to make it work with your printer:

  - Bed mesh (2 lines at 2 locations)
  - Screw_tilt_adjust if your printer is a Trident